modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

 1. Create a tree (roughly) like the one in the image [English: recreational_race_event.png](https://raw.githubusercontent.com/modellbibliotek/kurs-openEHR-jan-2021/main/images/recreational_race_event.png) or [Swedish: motionslopp.png](https://raw.githubusercontent.com/modellbibliotek/kurs-openEHR-jan-2021/main/images/motionslopp.png)  by clicking on the corresponding symbol in the left edge for each field/row and entering a name.
 Keep the following tips in mind to test different features of the tool.
    * It is possible to duplicate fields so that all settings are included, do it e.g. to copy between the `Latitude` and `Longitude` fields.
-   * For values ​​in `Type of exercise' select "Internal Coded", then press the blue button "Edit" and create a list with e.g. the four lines:
+   * For values ​​in `Type of exercise` select "Internal Coded", then press the blue button "Edit" and create a list with e.g. the four lines:
         * Cycling
         * Running
         * Skiing